Barclays bankers acquitted over fraud charges in Qatar deal

 “Our prosecution decisions are always based on the evidence that is available, and we are determined to bring perpetrators of serious financial crime to justice," a spokesperson said in a statement.

-"Wherever our evidential and public interests tests are met, we will always endeavour to bring this before a court.”
+"Wherever our evidential and public interests tests are met, we will always endeavor to bring this before a court.”